node-ipc/node-ipc/README.md

 This work is licenced via the [DBAD Public Licence](http://www.dbad-license.org/).

+#### Older versions of node

+the latest versions of `node-ipc` may work with the --harmony flag.
+Officially though, we support node v4 and newer with es5 and es6

 #### Testing

 ` npm test ` will run the jasmine tests with istanbul for node-ipc and generate a coverage report in the spec folder.